Privacy Policy - Ekata

 3. Personal Information Derived from Customer Data

 • Metadata.
-We derive information from our analysis of Customer Data, such as the number of times a data element has been queried in a period of time (velocity) or the last time a data element has been seen (recency), and hashed, encrypted Customer Data (“Metadata”).
-On this basis we identify behavioral patterns that give us insights for our fraud prevention and identity verification services (e.g., patterns confirming that your address is current and genuine).
+We derive information from our analysis of Customer Data, such as the number of times a data element has been queried in a period of time (velocity) or the last time a data element has been seen (recency) Metadata”) to identify behavioral patterns and insights for our fraud prevention and identity verification services (e.g., patterns confirming that a provided address is genuine).

 4. Third parties

 • Third party data.
-We obtain Personal Information from publicly available sources and from third party data providers, who may collect the information from publicly available sources or directly from individuals, to enable us to provide our Services.
+To enable us to provide our Services, we obtain Personal Information from publicly available sources and from third party data providers, who may collect the information from publicly available sources or directly from individuals.
 This data collection includes the mapping of IP addresses to non-precise location data (e.g., city, state), and the collection of the following data elements: name, e-mail address, physical address, phone number, and IP address.
-Ekata includes such third party data together with Metadata (collectively “Ekata Data”) in its own database.
+Ekata includes such third-party data together with Metadata (collectively “Ekata Data”) in its own databases.

 5. Personal Information Automatically Obtained from Your Interaction with the Services

 • Usage Information (such as cookies and similar technologies).
-When you visit our website or use our Pro Insight service, we may collect certain information by automated means such as cookies, web beacons, and embedded scripts.
+When you interact with our ads, websites, apps or other digital assets, we or our service partners may collect certain information by automated means such as cookies, web beacons, and embedded scripts.
 This Usage Information may include standard information from a web browser (such as browser type and browser language), an IP address, device identifier numbers, and the actions a website visitor or Customer takes on Pro Insight (such as how a visitor/Customer interacts with the web pages and the links clicked).
-For detailed information about the use of cookies and similar technologies, please see our below short summary and our Cookie Consent Tool.

 Cookies: Our Web pages and Pro Insight use “cookies” and similar technologies.
-A cookie is a file stored on your device that may be used to identify an individual as a unique user by storing certain personal preferences and user data.
+A “cookie” is a text file placed on a computer’s hard drive by a web server.
 We use cookies and other technologies to identify your device, identify authorized users of Pro Insight, and track affiliate referrals.

-Web Beacons: We may also use web beacons, small graphic images, or other web programming code which may be included in our Web pages and e-mail messages.
+Web Beacons: A “web beacon,” also known as an Internet tag, pixel tag or clear GIF, is a technology that helps us identify when content has been accessed or visited.
+We may also use web beacons, small graphic images, or other web programming code which may be included in our Web pages and e-mail messages.
 We may use Web beacons (or similar technologies) to count visitors to Pro Insight, and to monitor how users navigate Pro Insight, among other legitimate business purposes.

 2. How We May Use Your Personal Information